Mario Paint: Retrospective

 Calling Mario Paint "perhaps the most ingenious and inspired idea Nintendo ever came up with for a product", AllGame rated it 5 out of 5 stars.
 Honest Gamers stated, "It has very little flaws, if any, is very addictive, and even a child can use it.
 The games never get old and none of it ever gets tedious.
 It is one of the best games for the SNES."
-Josh Despain of Defunct Games, however, opined that while it was a "bold and unconventional move" for Nintendo to release a Mario product that wasn't a game, thus being a "unique piece of video game history," it was nothing more than just another "simplistic" paint program, only with a Mario theme.
+US Gamer called Mario Paint "an era-appropriate solution to graphics programs on expensive PCs" which is "at least somewhat responsible for our modern era of 2D indie throwback games".
+It said, "Every single element ... is engineered to make the act of creation fun in and of itself, even if you're just aimlessly doodling."

-In 2006, it was rated the 162nd best game made on a Nintendo system in Nintendo Powers Top 200 Games list.
-In 2014, IGN ranked it as the 105th best Nintendo game in its list of "The Top 125 Nintendo Games of All Time".
+In 2006, it was ranked the 162nd best game made on a Nintendo system in Nintendo Powers "Top 200 Games" list.
+In 2014, IGN ranked it the 105th best Nintendo game in its list of "The Top 125 Nintendo Games of All Time".
 IGN editor Peer Schneider cited the game's "smart and playful interface" as a "game changer" and commented that "It effectively erased the barriers between creating and playing, making it one of the most memorable and unique games to ever be released on a console."
-In 2018, Complex listed Mario Paint 35th on their "The Best Super Nintendo Games of All Time."
-IGN rated the Mario Paint 22nd on its "Top 100 SNES Games of All Time."
-They noted that the game inspired different variations of popular songs.US Gamer calls Mario Paint "an era-appropriate solution to graphics programs on expensive PCs" which is "at least somewhat responsible for our modern era of 2D indie throwback games".
-It says, "Every single element ... is engineered to make the act of creation fun in and of itself, even if you're just aimlessly doodling."
+In 2018, Complex ranked the game 35th on their list of "The Best Super Nintendo Games of All Time".
+In 2022, IGN ranked Mario Paint 22nd on its list of the "Top 100 SNES Games of All Time", noting that the game inspired different variations of popular songs.